Jaimecravid/Digitalzango-Agricultural_Calendar/WEATHER_API_SETUP.md

 ## Security Notes

-- The API key is exposed in the client-side code (required for browser requests)
+- The API key is now securely stored on the server and is not exposed to the client.
-- Consider implementing a backend proxy for production applications with high traffic
+- The application uses an API route (`/api/weather`) to act as a proxy, protecting the key.
 - Monitor your API usage regularly to prevent unexpected charges
 - Rotate your API key periodically for security